KBIF

-KBIF (900 AM) is a commercial radio station in Fresno, California, owned by Cordell Overgaard, through licensee Overgaard Broadcasting LLC.
-KBIF airs a format of talk, music and news in several languages: Hmong, Hindi, Punjabi and Urdu.
-It features a service known as "Hindi Bollywood Spice Radio" on weekends.
+KBIF (900 AM) is a commercial radio station licensed to Fresno, California, United States, and serving the Fresno metropolitan area.
+Owned by Punjabi American Media LLC., KBIF airs a format of talk, music and news in Hmong, Hindi, Punjabi and Urdu, and also features a service known as "Hindi Bollywood Spice Radio" on weekends.
+KBIF's transmitter is sited to the southeast of Fresno.

-By day, KBIF is powered at 1,000 watts.
-But 900 AM is a Mexican clear channel frequency reserved for Class A station XEW Mexico City.
-To avoid interference, KBIF reduces power at night to 500 watts.

 History

 Early years

-The Radio Sanger Company, formed by four prominent local farmers, was granted a construction permit by the Federal Communications Commission on March 12, 1947.
-It was given a construction permit to build a 1,000-watt, daytime-only radio station to serve nearby Sanger on 900 kHz.
+The Radio Sanger Company, formed by four prominent local farmers, was granted a construction permit by the Federal Communications Commission on March 12, 1947, to build a 1,000-watt, daytime-only radio station to serve nearby Sanger on 900 kHz.
 The station was constructed at Centerville.
 KSGN signed on September 8, 1947.

 The station was sold for the first time in 1950 to a group led by Earl J. Fenston, a Fresno attorney; by this time, it had established satellite studios at Fresno's Sequoia Hotel.
 KSGN became KSJV on Easter Sunday 1951, a decision undertaken to reduce confusion with other local stations with similar call signs.
 Fenston expanded his media holdings when he bought The Hanford Sentinel and KNGS radio in Hanford in 1952.
 The FCC granted the Hanford radio station's sale on the condition that Fenston divest himself of KSJV in Sanger, prompting him to sell it to his son.